OBOAcademy/obook/docs/explanation/taxon-constraints-explainer.md

        style n6 stroke-width:4px ;
    ```

+Property chains are the most common way in which taxon restrictions propagate across ontology boundaries.
+For example, Gene Ontology uses various subproperties of [results in developmental progression of](http://purl.obolibrary.org/obo/RO_0002295) to connect biological process to Uberon anatomical entities.
+Any taxonomic restrictions which hold for the anatomical entity will propagate to the biological process via this property.

 The graph depictions in the preceding illustrations are informal; in practice `never_in_taxon` and `present_in_taxon` annotations are implemented via more complex logical constructions using the `in_taxon` object property, described in the next section.
 These logical constructs allow the OWL reasoner to determine that a class is unsatisfiable when there are conflicts between taxon restriction inferences.